Woman going blind delayed treatment after optometrist fails to investigate 'floater'

 An HDC investigation found the optometrist in breach of the Code of Health and Disability Services Consumers' Rights for the failure and has been ordered to audit all his clinical assessments to ensure they were documented correctly.

-The woman - who's name is not being published for privacy reasons - was away on holiday when the floater suddenly appeared in her right eye.
+The woman - whose name is not being published for privacy reasons - was away on holiday when the floater suddenly appeared in her right eye.

 Floaters are spots in a person's vision which are often harmless but can sometimes be a symptom of a developing eye condition or underlying health issue.